satmonkey/GMN_meteormap/README.md

 # GMN meteormap
+GMN Meteor Map is a multipurpose trajectory/orbit viewer:

+https://www.meteorview.net

-GMN Meteor Map is a multipurpose trajectory/orbit viewer, based on the data produced by Global Meteor Network trajectory solver. https://www.meteorview.net
+based on the data produced by the Global Meteor Network trajectory solver.
 For more information, visit:

 https://globalmeteornetwork.org